Sterling St. Jacques: Death

-According to his former fiancée, Pat Cleveland, St. Jacques died of complications of HIV/AIDS in 1984, but his death was never officially confirmed.
-However, in a 1988 interview with the Chicago Tribune, Raymond St. Jacques said he had two sons and that Sterling had a television show in Düsseldorf.
-It was reported in 1991, that Jacques was left "the sum of $1.00" in Raymond St. Jacques' will, which was stipulated in October 1988.
-He died on July 14, 1992, at the age of 42.
+According to his former fiancée, Pat Cleveland, St. Jacques died of complications from HIV/AIDS in 1984.
+However, his death was never officially confirmed.
+In a 1988 interview with the Chicago Tribune, his father, Raymond St. Jacques, stated that he was in Düsseldorf.
+In 1991, Jet magazine reported that St. Jacques had been left "the sum of $1.00" in his father's will, which had been stipulated in October 1988.
+He died in July 1992.